mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 The experiment compares development of fouling communities (sessile invertebrates) on PVC panels that are either exposed or protected from predators (mainly fishes) using cages.
 The PVC panels are deployed from (preferably floating) docks, providing a simple and standardized substratum for colonization of marine organisms.

-Please read the <a href="/assets/panamex/Panamex Caging Protocol May2018.pdf">Panamex experimental Protocol</a> for full methods and instructions.
+Please read the <a href="/assets/panamex/Panamex_CagingProtocol_May2018.pdf">Panamex experimental Protocol</a> for full methods and instructions.

 ### Experimental design